If your finances have been impacted by COVID-19 and you are experiencing financial difficulty it is important to get help as early as possible.

 Banking and loan lenders are lowering home loan rates or allowing payments to be deferred.
 To understand how this will impact your loan repayments in the long term, speak to your bank or lender.
 If you fall behind on your repayments, contact the bank as early as possible and ask if it is possible to reduce repayments for a period of time.

+Insurance companies are best placed to help with any questions about your policy or claims.
 The Australian Securities and Investments Commission (ASIC) has written to insurance companies advising them of ASIC's expectation about general insurers' responses to the COVID-19 pandemic.
 Visit the Insurance Council of Australia website for general information about how insurance companies are responding.